Disengaging with China not credible, says James Cleverly

 Senior Conservative MP Sir Iain Duncan Smith compared it to "appeasement".

-Relations between the UK and China has deteriorated in recent years following concerns over threats to civil liberties in the former British colony of Hong Kong, the threat of espionage and influence operations by China in the UK, and China's support of Russia during the invasion of Ukraine.
+Relations between the UK and China have deteriorated in recent years following concerns over threats to civil liberties in the former British colony of Hong Kong, the threat of espionage and influence operations by China in the UK, and China's support of Russia during the invasion of Ukraine.

 Speaking to the BBC, Mr Cleverly said his visit was an opportunity to speak "directly and unambiguously" on areas of disagreement and "work together where it is in our mutual interest to do so".